 >> Improved cycling routes between Oscroft and Tarvin

 >> Key sites to be protected from development and an aspiration to extend the Community Woodland northwards to the A54.

-The whole document will be subject to a statutory consultation in due course before being the subject of a Parish referendum.
+The draft document is now subject to a statutory consultation before being the subject of a Parish referendum.